 - Students with US Citizenship should apply to the Emergency Medicine Track only.
 Students requiring visas should apply to the International Emergency Medicine Track.

-- Invitations will start to be sent out the week of October 10th, and will continue on a rolling basis until October 31st.
+- Invitations will start to be sent out after October 21st and will continue on a rolling basis until January 19, 2021.

-- Letters regarding hold or inactive status will be sent the week of November 1st.
+- Updates to applicants regarding hold or inactive status will be sent by November 30, 2020.

 - ERAS Common Application Form from each Emergency Medicine rotation - letters can be uploaded after the due date for later rotations.